zephyrproject-rtos/zephyr/doc/subsystems/power_management.rst

 has nothing to schedule.
 Enabling system power management compels Zephyr kernel scheduler to work in tickless idle mode (see :option:`CONFIG_TICKLESS_IDLE`).

-This section provides a general overview of the hook functions.
-Refer to :ref:`power_management_api` for the detailed description of the APIs.

 Suspend Hook function
 =====================